Sam-Dragon/interview/java-questions/easy/questions.md

 9. What is ternary operator ? when to use ? any advantage ? <br>
 A. Special operator to evaluate expression on condition to produce result [similiar to if/else] <br>
-   **Advantage**: Increase code readability &nbsp;&nbsp;&nbsp;  (a > b) ? a : b;
+   **Advantage**: Increase code readability <br>
+   Example: (a > b) ? a : b;

 10. What is instanceOf operator ?
 When to use ? any advantage ? <br>
 A. instanceOf is special operator which checks object to specific class type <br>
-   It is generally used when classes are under inheritance to prevent 'ClassCastException' &nbsp;&nbsp;&nbsp;  obj instanceOf MyClass
+   It is generally used when classes are under inheritance to prevent 'ClassCastException' <br>
+   Example: obj instanceOf MyClass

-11. what decides the execution flow of expression ?
+11. what decides the execution flow of expression ? <br>
 A. BODMAS rule